December 30, 2025

 Saudi Arabia’s approach to Palestinian issue has long been shaped by King Faisal’s vision.
 In 1967 – when Israel attacked and defeated Egypt, Jordan and Syria, captured Gaza Strip, West Bank, East Jerusalem and brought one million Palestinians under its control – he made East Jerusalem and Palestine the centerpiece of his diplomacy.

 The 1973 Arab-Israel war further underscored his strategic acumen.
-As a shaken Israeli Prime Minister Golda Meir pleaded with Washington for arms, Faisal accurately prophesied that US President Richard Nixon aimed to lift military pressure on Israel from Egypt, allowing it to consolidate its hold on East Jerusalem.
+As a shaking Israeli Prime Minister Golda Meir pleaded with Washington for arms, Faisal accurately prophesied that US President Richard Nixon aimed to lift military pressure on Israel from Egypt, allowing it to consolidate its hold on East Jerusalem.

 King’s assassination in 1975 marked the loss of a leader who confronted Zionist expansionism; it silenced a powerful voice for the Palestinian cause.
 By 1977, Sadat – at whose request Faisal imposed the 1973 oil embargo – was addressing the Knesset on peace and soon Cairo would become the first Arab country to normalize ties with Tel Aviv, fracturing regional consensus on Palestine.